 Vera Kubenz

-The (re)creation of disability through disabled people’s encounters with strangers in the context of accessible parking spaces
+The Politics of Parking: Disabled people’s encounters with strangers in accessible parking spaces

 Building on the concept of psycho-emotional disablism (Reeve 2008; Thomas, 1999), I employ poststructuralist approaches to explore accessible parking bays as spaces of biopower and identify the emotional labour that goes into ‘performing’ disability, whilst critically questioning binaries such as in/visibility and who is perceived as a ‘legitimate’ disabled person.
 In addition, I also explore the media representations of accessible parking and how these may influence the encounters that take place.
 The hypervisibility of Blue Badge parking bays provides an ideal location to investigate this phenomenon, particularly given the recent expansion of the scheme to a range of ‘invisible’ impairments.

-The research will contribute to a more nuanced understanding of the importance of interrelationality to experiences of disablement, and will also have relevance for policy in terms of whether the Blue Badge scheme is fit for purpose in truly removing barriers.
+This research will contribute to a more nuanced understanding of the importance of interpersonal encounters to experiences of disability and will also have relevance for policy in terms of whether the Blue Badge scheme is fit for purpose in truly removing barriers.

 Biography